sky-ecosystem/sky-oapp-oft/programs/governance/README.md

 pnpm generate:governance
 ```

-Note: You may need to remove "target" directory completely before running "cargo test", because sometimes GOVERNANCE_ID is cached and outdated.

 ## Scenarios

 The Governance program includes support for Solana and the current repository heavily focuses on providing example code for testing EVM -> Solana scenarios mainly for controlling OFT.